Researcher in Computer Science

 - Previous affiliations: Gdańsk University of Technology (assistant professor, 2007-2010, and vice-head of Department of Algorithms and System Modeling, 2009-2010), LaBRI in Bordeaux (Inria CR1 research position, 2010-2013)

-- FCT 2015 - 20th International Symposium on Fundamentals of Computation Theory, Gdansk, August 2015 - PC co-chair.
+- FCT 2015 - 20th International Symposium on Fundamentals of Computation Theory - PC co-chair.

-- SIROCCO 2015 - 22nd International Colloquium on Structural Information and Communication Complexity, Montserrat, July 2015 - PC member.
+- SIROCCO 2015 2011 - International Colloquia on Structural Information and Communication Complexity - PC member, co-editor in 2011.

-- MFCS 2012 - 37th International Symposium on Mathematical Foundations of Computer Science, Bratislava, August 2012 - PC member.
+- MFCS 2012 - 37th International Symposium on Mathematical Foundations of Computer Science - PC member.

-- ICDCN 2012 - 13th International Conference on Distributed Computing and Networking, Hong Kong, January 2012 - PC member.
+- ICDCN 2012 - 13th International Conference on Distributed Computing and Networking - PC member.

 Prospective PhD students

 If you are interested in doing your PhD under my supervision in our team in Paris, do not hesitate to send me a brief e-mail.
-Mentioning any of the following facts will guarantee a reply on my part:
+Applicants would usually be expected to have a solid background in algorithms/theory, but candidates specializing in other areas (e.g., statistical mechanics) are also welcome to contact me.

-It is usually a good idea to get in touch at least 6-12 months before the envisaged starting date.
+It is usually a good idea to get in touch at least 6-12 months before the envisaged starting date of the PhD programme.